Better, fairer recruitment with behavioural science.

 TAKEAWAY: We're wary of oversimplification in this section.
 The above results are astounding and indicate the unseen disadvantages faced by some over others in the assessment process.
 But there are also no general answers.
 We know enough about The Behavioural Insights Team to assume they were able to identify this intervention by approaching the challenge set by the Avon and Somerset Constabulary with an open, inquiring, scientific mind.
 This means focusing on a clear challenge and research question, gathering evidence from the organisation and its employees, and drawing parallels with literature from behavioural science before taking action.

-BEHAVIOURAL INSIGHT: Consider that the diversity of your interview shortlist may have an extreme disadvantaging influence on underrepresented groups.
+BEHAVIOURAL INSIGHT: Consider that the diversity of your interview shortlist may have a disadvantaging influence on underrepresented groups.

-This effect held no matter the size of the pool (six finalists, eight finalists, etc.), and these analyses excluded all cases in which there were no women or minority applicants.
+This extreme effect held no matter the size of the pool (six finalists, eight finalists, etc.), and these analyses excluded all cases in which there were no women or minority applicants.
+However, this research was never published outside the Harvard Business Review, so we need to be cautious and critical in it’s evaluation.